cmbi/hssp/README.md

 `hsspsoap` programs is bundled in the `xssp` project.
 The DSSP executable is `mkdssp`.

+# Development

+The provided Dockerfile sets up a development environment.
+Build the docker image using the command `docker build -t xssp .` and run the image in a container, with a local source copy and data files mounted, with the command `docker run -v /home/jon/projects/xssp:/app -v /mnt/extra:/srv/data -it xssp`.

 # Download and installation instructions

 Pre-compiled *old* versions of DSSP are available from the